Debt Can Be a Problem for Newlyweds

 866.785.9884 Call for a FREE credit repair consultation & FICO® score from Lexington Law

 Work Together to Form a Payment Plan to Get Out of Debt

 After the two of you had your heart-to-heart talk about how much debt each of you have, now is the time to work out a payment plan to pay down your debts.
 Eventually, you will want to buy a house and to qualify for a decent mortgage loan rate, you have to have pretty good credit.
-Making sure your payments are up to date and your credit card balances are low, are the biggest factors when evaluating and obtaining your credit scores.
+Making sure your payments are up to date and your credit card balances are low, are the biggest factors when evaluating your credit scores.

 The best way to tackle this is to list out all the outstanding balances with the minimum payments due on each.
 Add them all up.
 Now, figure out what you take home each month in combined salaries and subtract the total payments from your net income.
 Do you have enough left over for rent?
 Food?
 Gas?
 If so, then start paying down your loans.
 If not, look into possibly consolidating a few of the debts or negotiating a settlement with your creditors.
-See our section on Settling Your Debts for more information.
+See our article on Settling Your Debts for more information.

 Now that you have all the debt payments figured out, put one of you in charge of making the payments every month.
 This way, one person is in charge of paying on all the loans so that nothing will be overlooked.
 This person should also try to pay a little bit extra on some of the debts each month, if you can.
 This will save you money in interest payments and pay a few of the debts off quicker.
 Every six months or so, sit back down together and review the balances to see if anything needs to be readjusted.
 You will see that in no time, debts will start to be paid in full freeing up a little bit more money to pay on something else.